Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Employment history.
 Lenders want to see at least two years of steady employment from the same employer.
 Be ready to verify your employment with an employment verification letter, pay stubs and W-2 forms.

 - Income.
 Be ready to verify your income through pay stubs, bank statements or tax returns.
 Lenders expect steady income for at least two years.

 - Debt-to-income ratio.
 The maximum debt-to-income ratio for an FHA loan is 50%.
 However, requirements vary by lender and can be as low as 31%.

 Plummeting interest rates and financial uncertainty have put banks and lenders on alert.
 In an effort to avoid lenders defaulting, many banks have raised their minimum credit scores by 100 points, and some have even paused their FHA loan programs altogether.
 You may find that banks that once offered these government-backed loans are now raising their minimum credit score, tightening employment requirements or requiring a higher down payment.

 The FHA loan preapproval timeline

 The time it takes to be preapproved depends on the lender and your application.
 Online mortgage lenders are typically quicker, often taking a matter of minutes — or a couple of business days through an automated system.
-However, during the Covid-19 pandemic, borrowers are waiting weeks before approval.
 If your application is incomplete or if the lender needs more information for verification, it could take longer.

 Preapproval letters have an expiration date and are generally valid from 60 to 90 days.
 To find specific information about the timeline, consult your mortgage company.